aniruddha27/Fighting-online-abuse/README.md

 # Fighting-online-abuse

+Introduction:

+In today’s world social media has become an integral part of life.
+Everyday people are not only interacting with family, friends but also with strangers.
+This is where things get a little worrisome.
+With increasing number of people on social media there is also an increase in people who do criminal activities like cyberbullying, harassment etc as a repercussion to which Discussing things you care about can be difficult.
+The threat of abuse and harassment online means that many people stop expressing themselves and give up on seeking different opinions.
+Platforms struggle to effectively facilitate conversations, leading many communities to limit or completely shut down user comments.

+Project description:

-NLP based project to fight online abuse using machine learning.
-Compared results of various traditional machine learning algorithms and neural network on pre-processed data to get the best result.
+It is an NLP based project to fight online abuse using machine learning.
+The comments were first cleaned to remove stopwords, punctuations and non-alphanumeric characters.
+Then stemming was done to reduce corpus size.
+Finally various traditional machine learning algorithms and neural network were applied on pre-processed data to get the best result.